ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 * Access groups.
 Access groups are used to streamline access management by assigning access to a group once, then you can add or remove users as needed from the group to control their access.
 You manage access groups and their access from the **Manage** > **Access (IAM)** > **Access groups** page in the console.
 For more information, see [Assigning access to a group in the console](/docs/iam?topic=iam-groups).

-## Assigning access to Fusion as a Service in the CLI
+## Assigning access to IBM Fusion as a service in the CLI
 {: #assign-access-cli}
 {: cli}

 For step-by-step instructions for assigning, removing, and reviewing access, see [Assigning access to resources by using the CLI](/docs/iam?topic=iam-assign-access-resources).
-The following example shows a command for assigning the `<Manager>` role for `<Fusion as a Service>`:
+The following example shows a command for assigning the `<Manager>` role for `<IBM Fusion as a service>`:

 Use `<programmatic_service_name>` for the service name.
 Also, use quotations around role names that are more than one word like the example here.
 {: tip}